 Dependence & Tolerance

-When someone abuses a drug like hydrocoodone and becomes addicted, they will become dependent and tolerant on it as well.
-These two issues can also occur independently from addiction, but in the case of abuse, they will be intense and often feed into the addiction.
+Even when hydrocodone is used as directed and for an extended time, they are likely to develop a tolerance and even a dependence on the drug.
+These two issues can also occur independently of addiction, but in the case of abuse, they will be intense and often feed into the addiction.

 Dependence